stephenaigner/stephenaigner/README.md

 ### Hi there 👋

 ### My name is Stephen Aigner.
-I enjoy learning new ways and tools to gain valuable insights from data.
+I enjoy learning new methods and tools to gain valuable insights from data.
 Check out my pinned repositories for interesting projects!

 <!--
 **stephenaigner/stephenaigner** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.